 GUEST BEDROOM to OFFICE/GUEST BEDROOM/PLAYROOM

-Much like the master bedroom, the guest room was a boring white box with dated window treatments and pinky-beige trim.
+Much like our bedroom, the guest room was a boring white box with dated window treatments and pinky-beige trim.
 Here’s the ho-hum before shot:

 And here it is after we painted the walls a nice sandy tone, went glossy white with the trim (and even added crown molding) to create a space that could easily sleep two people.
 Making our own art and upholstering the headboard ourselves saved us some serious dough.